Boro23-wq/cs-673-frontend/README.md

 ### Checking standards (pre-commit):

-Using [husky](https://www.npmjs.com/package/husky), check all the style standards to make sure the git commits follow the guidelines or are par.
+[Husky](https://www.npmjs.com/package/husky), helps us check all the style standards to make sure the git commits follow the guidelines or are as par.

 ## How to install and run